enechange/EnergyDataSimulationChallenge/README.md

-# EnergyPriceSimulationChallenge
+# EnergyDataSimulationChallenge

 Welcome to EnergyPriceSimulationChallenge!
-This project is to challenge the analysis of big energy consumption data.
+This project is to challenge the analysis of big energy production data.
 We prepared two challenges.
 You can try either of them or maybe both :)
 Your pull-request is always welcome.

-## Challenge 1 - Price Plan Optimization
+## Challenge 1 - Energy Production Data Simulation

-Please analyze the energy consumption data and fiture out which price plan is the best for each user.
+We prepared the energy production data for 500 houses.
+For each house, there are data from July, 2011 to June, 2013.
+The data are given temperature data and daylight data.

+Please make a model of Polynomial regression using data from July, 2011 to December, 2012.
+On that basis, Please predict EnergyProduction from January, 2013 to July, and calculate MAE.

 ### Dataset